How do you decide if this stock is worth buying ?

 - Better the operating margin better the company.

-- Steady decrease in operating margin with increase in turnover signals sacrificing of margin for sales.
+- A steady decrease in operating margin with an increase in turnover signals sacrificing of margin for sales.

 - Net Profit Margin: